Monday, December 29, 2025

 1 cup sugar

-1/2 cup unsalted butter at room temperature (1 stick), mircrowave for 10-12 seconds to really soften.
+1/2 cup unsalted butter at room temperature (1 stick), microwave for 10-12 seconds to really soften.

 2 large eggs